2021 | 12″ x 13″ | Fiber, foam, LEDs, motion sensor based soundtrack, rubber balls

-FunVision invites the public to question their relationship to self-medication and instant gratification in a 3-part installation:
+FunVision invites the public to playfully question their relationship to escapism, self-medication, instant gratification and free-play in a 3-part, interactive installation:

-1. A game show set with a variety of toy-like to comically oversized props, a puppet co-host and a audio-queue filled soundtrack
+1. A game show set with a variety of toy-like to comically oversized props, a puppet co-host and an audio-cue filled soundtrack

-2. A camera streaming a live feed of the activity taking place on-stage
+2. A camera capturing a live feed of the activity taking place on stage

 3. A separate living room area, complete with a couch and TV displaying the live feed